 Vasai: A City Within a Fort

-The Citadel of Saint Sabestine or the Bale killa is the fort-within-the-fort and was first built by the Portuguese to protect the Province, in 1535-36 CE.
-This is the entrance to the Citadel which was named after Dom Sebastian I, who was King of Portugal and the Algarves between 1557 CE to 1578 CE.
+The Citadel of Saint Sabestine or the Bale killa is the fort-within-the-fort and was first built by the Portuguese to protect the province, in 1535-36 CE.
+This is the entrance to the Citadel which was named after Dom Sebastian I, the King of Portugal and the Algarves between 1557 CE to 1578 CE.

-The First Portuguese Inscription in the Vasai Fort is from 1536.
-It mention the 9th Governor, Nano Da Cunha and the Captain of the Fort, Garcia Desa.
-It is on the 3rd Circular Bastion of the The Citadel of Saint Sabestine (Bale killa ) in the fort.
+The first Portuguese inscription in the Vasai Fort is from 1536.
+It mentions the 9th Governor, Nano Da Cunha and the Captain of the fort, Garcia Desa.
+It is on the 3rd circular bastion of the Citadel of Saint Sabestine.

 Surrounded on three sides by the sea and only accessible by land on one side, Vasai Fort proved tough to conquer.
 A very high and strong wall on the land side and a large fleet defending the fort from sea side, made this fort almost invincible.
 The Fort was also used as the official residence of the Portuguese Governor during his visits to the region.